 The Comfort Inn in Deadwood no longer has a Deadwood-style casino.
-The slots and video blackjack machine found here for years are gone.
+The slots and video blackjack machines found here for years are gone.
 Now, it offers video lottery machines.
-The property has a restaurant & bar, mini golf, indoor arcade, outdoor family games area and 71 hotel rooms.
+The property has a restaurant & bar, mini golf, indoor arcade, outdoor family games area, and 71 hotel rooms.

 Mustang Sally’s is a hamburger restaurant centrally located on Main Street in Deadwood.
 The casino was once towards the right before the establishment lost its gaming license.
 The back of the building is mostly seating for the restaurant.
 Some seating is at old blackjack tables.

 Buffalo Bodega Casino has slots.
 The property has a steakhouse, a long bar, and an entertainment venue.
 Outdoor seating is available, weather permitting.

 The Bullock Hotel has slots, video poker, and two video blackjack machines.
 The property has a breakfast restaurant and a 28-room hotel.